yingwuhola/casa0014_ChronoLumina/README.md

 Under normal conditions, the light is soft yellow.
 When the ambient light becomes stronger, the light will dim; when the ambient light is dark, the light will become brighter.
 You can also change the color of the light with magnets.

+# inspiration
+Because the lighting in my dormitory is very dim, my eyes often feel strained after looking at the electronic screen for a while.
+That’s why I really hope to have a light  that allows me to freely adjust the brightness.
+I would prefer higher brightness for studying and a softer, more natural light in daily life.

+# what I have learned
+I found a Hall sensor in the lab, and after searching online, I discovered that it has many applications in our daily lives, such as wireless headphone cases, speed dial in cars.
+It can detect changes in the strength and direction of magnetic fields.

 # Sketch of the prototype
 ![](image/package.jpg)
 ![](image/prototype_1.jpg)